w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 Users can not refund their submission deposit while the referendum is `Ongoing`.
-Similarly, users cannot refund their submission deposit if the proposal has `TimedOut` (failing to submit the decision deposit within a 14-day period will lead to a referendum timeout).
+Similarly, users cannot refund their submission deposit if the proposal has `TimedOut` (failing to submit the decision deposit within a
+{{ polkadot: <RPC network="polkadot" path="const.referenda.undecidingTimeout" defaultValue={201600} filter="blocksToDays"/> :polkadot }}{{ kusama: <RPC network="kusama" path="const.referenda.undecidingTimeout" defaultValue={201600} filter="blocksToDays"/> :kusama }}-day
+period will lead to a referendum timeout).
 This behavior exists so that users can refrain from spamming the chain with proposals that have no interest from the community.
 If a proposal is in the `TimedOut` state, any user can call `slash_proposal_deposit`, which will move the funds from the user to a runtime-configured account, like the treasury.

-If you submitted a proposal and no decision deposit has been placed on that referenda, the submission deposit will not be claimable using the `refundSubmissionDeposit` extrinsic.
-To refund your deposit, you can start a new referendum and specifically request a refund from the treasury.
-You need to make sure you have enough balance for a new submission deposit and you will need to select the right track to ask for the refund.
+To refund your slashed deposit, you can start a new referendum and specifically request a refund from the treasury.
+You need to make sure you have enough balance for a new submission and decision deposit, and you will need to select the right track to ask for a refund.
 For example, the [Small Tipper Track](../maintain/maintain-guides-polkadot-opengov.md#small-tipper) would be fine for any kind of deposit refund up to
 {{ polkadot: 250 DOT :polkadot }}{{ kusama: 8.25 KSM KSM :kusama }}.